sygnalcode/braendstof/README.md

    npm run storybook
    ```

-## Tested devices
+## Designated devices

-Tested on portrait view on a Samsung Galaxy Tab A 10,1“ (2019).
+Samsung Galaxy Tab A 10,1“ (2019) in portrait view.

 ## License

 Not licensed yet.
-Please contact the author before commercial use.
+Please contact the author for commercial use.

 ## Author contact